scrabbletank/farhome-rules/rulesdoc.md

 #### Sorcerer
 *Requires 5 Arcane proficiency, 20th Level*

-Once per rest, when casting a spell you may cast it as if it were 4 levels higher.
+You gain 10 Spell Power and Mana.
+During a short or long rest you recover 5 extra Mana.

 #### Necromancer
 *Requires 5 Curse proficiency, 20th Level*

 When gaining temporary wounds, you may heal missing wounds instead.
-When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice.
+When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice, and you add 3 successes to _Gloom_'s spellcasting roll.

 #### Saint
 *Requires 5 Divine proficiency, 20th Level*